 The Pacific Science Center was built for the World's Fair in Seattle in 1962.
 You will find a number of interactive exhibits explaining the world of science to children as young as 3.
 There is a popular IMAX theatre that shows new and interesting scientific shows from around the world.
 The butterfly house and laser lights show is fun for the whole family.

 Enjoy the spectacular views of Puget Sound, Elliot Bay, and the city of Seattle from this 175-foot Ferris wheel.
 Each gondola is fully enclosed, so you can enjoy your ride even if the infamous Seattle weather is rainy and windy.
-The gondolas hold up to 8 people so the whole family can take in the ride at the same time.
+The gondolas hold up to 8 people, so the whole family can ride at the same time.

 This is one of the best zoos in the United States.
 The enclosures are very large, and the animals have plenty of space to roam.
 Great care has been taken to make sure that the exhibits match the natural habitats of each animal.
 Children under the age of 8 will love the Zoomazium, which houses nature-themed areas, games, and interactive exhibits.
 There are a number of restaurants in the zoo, but you are welcome to bring a picnic and enjoy the lawns if the weather is sunny.